CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

-Unfortunately, most part of this principle cannot be adhered by our program, since most of this principle applied more to hardware than software side, and since our program so far only provide a simple UI form (text-UI); However, In the future program expansions, it is possible to provide some forms of the features, such as integrated together with the Principle 2, like to crate High contrast mode so that our text-UI is easier to see when viewing the screen from different positions, and also adjust the level of detailed information on screen so that it does not require the User to have to look closer to the screen.
+Unfortunately, most part of this principle cannot be adhered by our program, since most of this principle applied more to hardware than software side, and since our program so far only provide a simple UI form (text-UI); However, In the future program expansions, it is possible to provide some forms of the features, such as integrated together with the Principle 2, like to create High contrast mode so that our text-UI is easier to see when viewing the screen from different positions, and also adjust the level of detailed information on screen so that it does not require the User to have to look closer to the screen.